Orbital States

 -

-inclination–Return the inclination in radians.
+inclination–Return the inclination.

 -